Indiabulls Real Estate Ltd will sell a London property to the group’s billionaire founder Sameer Gehlaut, as it looks to pare debt.

 • the whole process takes a maximum of 28 days – ideal if you want a quick sale

-On the money side of things, fees are generally of two kinds: entry fees and sale fees.
+On the money side, fees are generally of two kinds: entry and sale fees.
 Entry fees are non-refundable.
 As a rule of thumb, they cover the advertising of the sale.
 These can run to several thousand for the top London auction houses.
-The sale fee is a commission based charge and is typically between 1.5% and 3.0% of the final selling price.
+The sale fee is a commission-based charge typically between 1.5% and 3.0% of the final selling price.

-It is not necessarily in your interest to choose the auctioneer with the lowest fees.
-You should be asking yourself is the auction house “fit for purpose”?
-Another consideration might be the way the auction house sets reserve and guide prices.
-This is one aspect of selling houses at auction that is not as simple as it should be.
+Choosing the auctioneer with the lowest fees is not necessarily in your interest.
+You should ask yourself, is the auction house “fit for purpose”?
+Another consideration might be how the auction house sets reserves and guides prices.
+This aspect of selling homes at auction is not as simple as it should be.